Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Introduction

 Many-to-one NTU matching has been empirically studied in the context of secondary school admissions in Hungary \citep{aue2020happens} and graduate program admissions in France \citep{he2020application}.
 Their data include information on the preferences of both sides that is reported to a centralized mechanism.
 Therefore, they can independently identify and estimate the preferences of each side, essentially reducing the two-sided matching to two separate one-sided problems.

 Centralized many-to-one NTU matching in the context of school choice has been studied extensively, both theoretically since \cite{abdulkadiroglu_school_2003} and empirically \citep[e.g.,][]{abdulkadiroglu_welfare_2017,agarwal_demand_2018,calsamiglia2020structural,fack_beyond_2019,he_gaming_2017,kapor2020heterogeneous}.
-In this literature, school preferences are (assumed to be) known, because schools rank students according to certain pre-specified rules.
+In this literature, school preferences are (assumed to be) known because schools rank students according to certain pre-specified rules.
 The problem then reduces to identifying and estimating student preferences.
-See \cite{pathak2011mechanism} and \cite{agarwal2020revealed} for surveys.
+See \cite{agarwal2020revealed} for a survey.

 Feasible sets in our setting resemble endogenous consideration sets that arise in one-sided decision problems.
-In this sense our paper relates to the growing strand of literature that studies the econometrics of decision problems under consideration set formation \citep[e.g.,][]{abaluck_what_2018, barseghyan_heterogeneous_2019, barseghyan2021discrete,cattaneo2020random}.
+In this sense, our paper relates to the growing strand of literature that studies the econometrics of decision problems under consideration set formation \citep[e.g.,][]{abaluck_what_2018, barseghyan_heterogeneous_2019, barseghyan2021discrete,cattaneo2020random}.
 Our contribution here is that we provide a structural two-sided setting where the consideration probabilities in a student's decision problem are entirely determined by the college (supply side) preferences.
+Along similar lines to ours, \cite{agarwal2022demand} study consumer choice models with latent choice-set constraints.
+Their identification conditions and ours are non-nested (see Section~\ref{id}).

-The paper proceeds as follows.
-Section \ref{model} describes the model and data generating process; we then discuss nonparametric (\cref{id}) and semiparametric (\cref{semiparam}) identification of the preferences on both sides of the matching market; \cref{sec:mc} summarizes some Monte Carlo simulation results; \cref{sec:empirical} shows an empirical analysis of the match between students and secondary schools in Chile; \cref{sec:conclusion} concludes.
+The remaining paper is organized as follows: \cref{model} describes the model and data generating process; \cref{id} discusses the identification of preferences of the agents on both sides of the market; \cref{sec:empirical} illustrates an empirical analysis of the match between students and secondary schools in Chile; and \cref{sec:conclusion} concludes.